pcarvalh/practice-testing-big-data/README.md

 # testing-effect-big-data
-Testing Effect Big Data Analyses
+Practice Testing Big Data Analyses

-This repostiory includes the summarized raw data and analyses for the paper "The testing effect goes to big-data school: Varied practice is associated with better transfer in online learning."
+This repostiory includes the summarized raw data and analyses for the paper "Varied practice testing is associated with better learning outcomes in self-regulated online learning"

 Raw data can be found in Datashop (https://pslcdatashop.web.cmu.edu/), datasets 490, 863, and 2033.